 The Aurora LightPad models are the newest offerings from this company and utilize high-quality LED arrays.

-Thier both designed to be used on a desk and can be angled appropriately.
+They’re both designed to be used on a desk and can be angled appropriately.

-The Mini is quite a bit smaller than the Max and makes for an excellent travel SAD lamp, however, it is VERY bright for its small size and this can make it a bit uncomfortable to use.
+The Mini is quite a bit smaller than the Max and makes for an excellent travel SAD lamp; however, it is VERY bright for its small size, and this can make it a bit uncomfortable to use.

 Aurora LightPad Mini